Home Gym Management Small Gyms Aren’t As Profitable As You Think

 But don’t let that deceive you; there’s a ton of work going on behind the scenes, especially when it comes to keeping gyms profitable.
 Everything from building a client base to even deciding what equipment to add can be a hassle.

-1. Getting New Members
+1. Lading New Members

 Small gyms thrive on new members.
 And for a while, you’ll get them as a new establishment.
 After opening up a new gym, you’ll get a short influx of members.
 But it’ll taper off after a while, and you’ll only see some of the same new faces.